Java-Team14/JavaHometask3/README.md

 # JavaHometask3
 Java Hometask 3 - Concurrency

-Below is mentioned the topic, classes and functions written by each team Member:
+Below mentioned are the topics covered by each team member :

 Madhukar Devendrappa : TOPIC - Simulate the system which allow to charge simultaneously 1..N vehicles, depending on the available resources.